shanep/shanep.github.io/parts/rubric-boiler.md

 ### Compiler Warnings

-Warnings emitted by the compiler or static analysis tools need to be fixed.
-Under no circumstances should you ignore compiler warnings.
+Warnings emitted by the compiler, interpreter, or static analysis tools need to be fixed.
+Under no circumstances should you ignore warnings.
 In the **very** rare case that a warning cannot be fixed either because it is part of the assignment or a result of some other external dependency your instructor will clearly call this out and give you instructions on how to disable the warning.
 You are not allowed to disable any warnings without explicit permission from your instructor.
 If you submit code with warnings disabled you forfeit 100% of the points from the appropriate section in the rubric.

 ::: tip